Primephonic/full-stack-engineer-assignment/full-stack.md

 **Description**

-This endpoint should enable clients to query the data with some additional filtering params
+This endpoint should enable clients to query the data with some additional filtering params.

 **Parameters**